AleksandarJavorovic/cooktopia/README.md

 - Some kind of counter where the staff, as well as customers, can see the most sold items.

+- The sales page could be used to introduce the discount possibilities.

 [Back to Top](#table-of-contents)

 ### Business Model